Domschatz Quedlinburg

 What’s the best time to visit?

-Weekdays are generally quieter than weekends and holidays, making them the best times for a more intimate experience.
+Weekdays are generally quieter, making them the best time for a more relaxed visit.

 Is it wheelchair accessible?